sjain28/Game-Engine-Vooga/USECASES.md

 * Extensions:
 Have composition of backend objects in front end to allow for greater encapsulation of backend data and ensures only backend data is written to XML

+### Previewing Colors on Package Explorer
+* Primary Actor: Author (Registered User)
+* Scope: Authoring Environment - Package Explorer
+* Level: !
+(User goal or sea level)
+* Brief: The User wants to add a colored Sprite to the Design Board.
+There will be thumbnails of the color of the sprite with the name attached.
+There will also be an option for the user to define their own colors through inputting RGB values.
+* Stakeholders: Game Authoring Environment
+* Preconditions: A predefined list of sprites must be made with a certain color property.
+The user will also have the option to create a new sprite of a certain color using RGB values.
+The files must be clickable.
+* Postconditions:
+* Minimal Guarantees: The Sprite must be clickable
+* Success Guarantees: User can see the color of the sprite based on thumbnail
+* Triggers: Author clicks on the colored sprite in the Explorer Window
+* Basic Flow
+Explorer Window is initialized
+A predefined list of sprites with certain color properties are initialized A ColoredSpriteCreator class is instantiated that allows for the creation of a new sprite with a certain color and also a GUI feature (button, etc.) is created that allows the user to create a new sprite with a new color and added to the list of sprites mentioned in step 2.
+That list of sprites is imported into the authoring environment If desired, sprite can be moved to appropriate folder If desired, the sprite alias can be renamed
+     5. Sprite clicked on, and can be dragged around to the Design Board

+* Extensions
+When double clicked, properties of the sprite can be viewed

+### Setting Cause-Effect of Events
+* Primary Actor: Author (Registered User)
+* Scope: Authoring Environment - Package Explorer, Data: Sprite, Event Manager
+* Level: !
+(User goal or sea level)
+* Brief: The User wants to set an event that will occur based on interactions of GameObjects within the game.
+* Stakeholders: Game Authoring Environment, Event Manager
+* Preconditions: the Event Manager class must be created and be flexible to handle interactions between object(s) or user (actors, global variables, keyclicks, etc.) and change characteristics of the objects (effect)
+* Postconditions:
+* Minimal Guarantees: When playing the game, the cause produces the effect and the event is successful
+* Success Guarantees: User sees the event on the Package Explorer and are able to edit the event
+* Triggers: Author uses the Event Manager tab on the Package Explorer to deal with events between objects
+* Basic Flow
+Explorer Window is initialized
+Event Manager is initialized
+The user selects to create an event attached to an object Picks a cause (a key is pressed, a global variable is changed) Picks an effect (characteristic is changed)
+The event is listed in the Package Explorer and is available to edit

+* Extensions
+Events can be linked to previous events, e.g. multiple effects for a singular cause without creating a new instance of event

+### Accessing Help Page
+* Primary Actor: Author (Registered User)
+* Scope: Authoring Environment
+* Level: !
+(User goal or sea level)
+* Brief: The user needs a resource that explains how our authoring environment works
+* Stakeholders: User
+* Preconditions: Help page must be made
+* Postconditions:
+* Minimal Guarantees: A web browser launches with the help information
+* Success Guarantees: The help page help
+* Triggers: Author accesses the help page
+* Basic Flow
+Help page initialized
+Help button is pressed

+* Extensions
+The Help page has an authoring environment itself for walkthrough purposes

+### Running Simulation
+* Primary Actor: Author (Registered User)
+* Scope: Simulation Window
+* Level: !
+(User goal or sea level)
+* Brief: After creating the game, the author wants to launch and play their game
+* Stakeholders: Design Board, Data, Game Engine
+* Preconditions: All aspects of the Game must be programmed and ready to launch
+* Postconditions:
+* Minimal Guarantees: A new window launches and the user can play their game to some extent
+* Success Guarantees: Every feature works correctly
+* Triggers: Author runs the button “Run Simulation”
+* Basic Flow
+Everything in the game is created and finalized
+“Run Simulation” is pressed
+A new window appears and the game can be played.

+* Extensions
+The Game can be run while still in the Authoring Environment